laitine/glypfig/README.md

 ![Glypfig icon library creator](https://raw.githubusercontent.com/laitine/glypfig/main/header.png)

 Picks up your existing icons from Figma and outputs them ready for production.
-Currently supported export formats include JPG, PDF, PNG, SVG and React (with typescript support).
-Can also optimize image assets and builds UI components according to an editable template.
+Currently supported export formats include JPG, PDF, PNG, SVG, CSS and React (with typescript support).
+Can also optimize image assets and builds UI components according to your custom template.

 [Find an example with all formats here](https://laitine.github.io/glypfig/)